 Brooches originate from the Bronze Age and are perhaps the oldest form of jewelry.
 Frequently fashioned out of metal and decorated with gemstones or enamel, brooches were originally used to serve a function--to fasten garments such as sweaters or cloaks.
 It wasn't until the 19th Century that brooches evolved into ornamental pieces to dress up everyday wardrobes.

 As the function for brooches has changed over time, so has the fashion.
 Today, vintage and vintage-look brooches are still popular; however, the brooch's appeal has advanced from the once traditional collar or shoulder display.
-As seen on leading fashion-forecasting sites, including Worth Global Style Network (WGSN) and on top fashion runways, the chained brooch trend offers a touch of vintage femininity with a luxurious, yet bold twist.
+As seen on leading fashion-forecasting sites, including Worth Global Style Network (WGSN) and on top fashion runways, brooches with chain offer a touch of vintage femininity with a luxurious, yet bold twist.

 There are several ways to wear and embellish your wardrobe with the versatile design of the chained brooch.
-A few methods to display the chained brooch include:
+A few methods to display a brooch with chain include:

 How did you like this resource?
 Your feedback helps us provide resources that matter to you most.